justinalm/justinalm.github.io/about.markdown

     </div>
     <div class="cf">
         <div class="fl w-100 w-50-ns f4 ph4 mb3 lh-copy">
-            <p class="f5 f4-ns f4-l mv0 measure">“Justin and I worked together on a variety of projects at Steamclock Software.
+            <p class="f5 f4-ns f4-l mv0 ">“Justin and I worked together on a variety of projects at Steamclock Software.
 Justin is an extremely talented individual who is full of creative energy.
 We've had many fantastic coffee fuelled brainstorming sessions which always left me feeling invigorated and confident that our project was headed in the right direction.
 He's a great person to work with and I hope I get the chance to collaborate with him again in the future.”</p>
             <div class="dt mt3">
                 <div class="dtc v-mid pr3">
                     <img class="mw3 ba b--black-20 br-100" src="/uploads/robMacEachern.jpg">